COVID-19: Update on the Measures Taken by the University of Montpellier

 Scientific potential

-Together with the CEMIPAI service laboratory, one of the largest Level 3 microbiological safety research facilities in France, the University of Montpellier and the CNRS offer the scientific community the opportunity to work in a controlled environment with infectious biological samples and Class 3 biological agents, such as the human immunodeficiency virus (HIV), hepatitis viruses, or mosquito-borne viruses (Chikungunya, Dengue, Zika), pathogenic bacteria, and prions.
+Through the CEMIPAI service laboratory, which is one of the largest Level 3 microbiological safety research facilities in France, the University of Montpellier and the CNRS offer the scientific community the opportunity to work in a controlled environment with infectious biological samples and Class 3 biological agents, such as the human immunodeficiency virus (HIV), hepatitis viruses, and mosquito-borne viruses (Chikungunya, Dengue, Zika), pathogenic bacteria, and prions.

 Solidarity with healthcare workers and patients

-In solidarity with healthcare workers and patients, the University is organizing a drive within its research laboratories to collect medical supplies (protective masks, gloves, and gowns) for the Montpellier University Hospital.
-This initiative is being coordinated university-wide by Professor Jacques Mercier, Vice President for Research.
+In solidarity with healthcare workers and patients, the University is organizing a drive within its research laboratories to collect medical supplies (protective masks, gloves, lab coats) for the Montpellier University Hospital.
+This initiative is being coordinated university-wide by Prof. Jacques Mercier, Vice President for Research.

-- Daily conference calls involving the Directors and Heads of Central and Shared Services, as well as the Administrative Directors of the academic departments, schools, and institutes, led by the Director General of Services.
+• Daily conference calls involving the Directors and Heads of Central and Shared Services, as well as the Administrative Directors of the academic units, schools, and institutes, led by the Director General of Services.

 For so-called essential activities that must be conducted in person, facility directors are implementing organizational measures and procedures to ensure that on-site services are provided under the best possible health and safety conditions: